luminovang/documentation/routing/url-paths.md

 ## Introduction

-View Segments" is a utility class designed to simplify the retrieval of specific segments from requested view URIs.
+View **Segments** is a utility class designed to simplify the retrieval of specific segments from requested view URIs.
 It offers methods that allow easy access to different parts of the URI, making it convenient to extract and process relevant information.

-* Class namespace: `\Luminova\Routing\Segments`

 ***

-Usage in your controller class.
+**Usage in your controller class.**

 ```php
 $segment = $this->app->router->getSegment();
 ```

-Usage in routing context file `/routes/my-context.php`;
+Usage in routing context file (e.g, `/routes/web.php`);

 ```php
 $segment = $router->getSegment();